The big picture

 Such “green-washing” undermines the brand’s commitment to sustainability and clashes with guest values.
 Using biodegradable takeout containers is a small thing, but it goes a long way in building the right perception for the brand.
 Even small deviations from a holistic brand strategy can cause unintended but significant harm.

 Keep in mind also that in this era of social media, every guest has a megaphone in their pocket, and influence among their family and peers.
 These short-sighted decisions can be widely broadcast and cause cascading damage.
 Remember the game-changing social media influencer campaign that convinced people to buy $1,000 tickets to a music festival with lineups?
 That “groundbreaking influencer campaign” was largely undone by the sad cheese sandwich.

-It’s important to note that sustainability is a powerful value because of the Halo Effect.
-Small decisions your business makes in favor of sustanability will create many micro moments with your customers that will build valuable brand equity that will far outstrip the cost of using environmentally friendly take-out products.
-They are small decisions that will pay off in a big way.
+Sustainability can be a powerful value because of the Halo Effect.
+Small decisions your business makes in favor of sustanability will create a lot of micro-moments with customers that build valuable brand equity that will far outweigh the cost of using environmentally friendly take-out products.
+They are small decisions that pay off in a big way.

 To build long-term brand value, it’s crucial that you do the foundation work that guides everything you do in the company.
 I’m not talking about a logo and tagline, but a brand strategy.
 This defines who you are, articulates your story and identifies your customers.
 Everything you do has to grow out of this work.

 And once you do this work, don’t stop there!
 Apply some long-term thinking into how you spend your marketing budgets.
 A good way to do this is by applying “zero-based accounting.”
 This is the practice of starting from zero every year, rather than using last year’s numbers to define this year’s goals.
 It forces you to justify every expenditure, allocate resources where they’re needed, and eliminate expenses in the areas where they’re not moving the needle.